circuits/circuits/docs/index.rst

 Circuits is an event-driven framework with a focus on Component Software Architectures where System Functionality is defined in Components.
 Components communicate with one another by propagating events throughout the system.
-Each Component can react to events and expose events to other parts of the system Components are able to manage their own events and can also be linked to other Components.
+Each Component can react to events and expose events to other parts of the system.
+Components are able to manage their own events and can also be linked to other Components.